WenhaoWa/Wenhao1110.github.io/_pages/about.md

   - /about.html
 ---

-I am now a master researcher at [Harbin Engineering University, China](https://english.hrbeu.edu.cn/).My research interest include Fisheries Acoustics, Machine Learning and Global Navigation Satellite System and Acoustic ranging(GNSS-A).I am also a member of [AFAS](https://www.afas-acoustic.org/).Now my research focus on underwater target tracking based on machine learning and kalman filter.
+I am Wenhao Wang("王文浩" in Chinese and "オウブンコウ" in Japanese).I am a master researcher at [Harbin Engineering University, China](https://english.hrbeu.edu.cn/).My research interest include Fisheries Acoustics, Machine Learning and Global Navigation Satellite System and Acoustic ranging(GNSS-A).I am also a member of [AFAS](https://www.afas-acoustic.org/).Now my research focus on underwater target tracking based on machine learning and kalman filter.

 Education
 ======